vanusy/nengo/docs/nengorc.rst

 Whether to raise simplified exceptions.
 These usually provide a better indication of the error in the model definition.
 But they hide details about where the exception occurred within the Nengo internals.
-Thus, Nengo developer might want to turn simplified exceptions off.
+Thus, Nengo developers might want to turn simplified exceptions off.

 .. _nengorc-OpMergeOptimizer: